Who exactly does Harford Family House serve?

 Harford Family House currently receives all service referrals from the Harford Community Action Agency who screens prospective families for eligibility.

 Yes.
-According to the Point-in-Time count conducted in January 2015, there were 210 individuals either living on the streets, in shelters, or in other forms of transitional housing, an estimated 40% who were children.
+According to the Point-in-Time count conducted in January 2020, there were more than 220 individuals either living on the streets, in shelters, or in other forms of transitional housing, an estimated 36% who were children.
 More recent data is available on a national scale.
-According to the U.S. Department of Housing & Urban Development, nationally (on a single night in January 2017), 184,661 people were homeless in 57,971 families with children, representing one-third (33%) of the total population experiencing homelessness on this night in 2019.
+According to the U.S. Department of Housing & Urban Development, nationally (on a single night in January 2019), 171,670 people experienced homelessness as part of a family with children, representing 30% of the total population experiencing homelessness on this night in 2019.
 Additionally, 35,000 single adults under the age of 25 experienced homelessness on this single night.
 Learn more HERE.